 Municipal incinerator plants rarely enter lists of top architectural highlights.
 Ah, but this is Vienna and they do things differently here.
-One of the city’s landmarks is the Spittelau incinerator with its remarkable design by none other than Friedensreich Hundertwasser.
+Consider, for example, the Spittelau incinerator with its remarkable design by none other than Friedensreich Hundertwasser.

 - Top features include the huge golden chimney ball, giant rooftop cap, and classic Hundertwasser façade

-- Super photo opportunity and easily reached by public transport
+- Super photo opportunity & easily reached by public transport

 If you saw the photo above, you’d probably assume some kind of contemporary art museum.
 But this is one of Vienna’s municipal waste incinerators, producing energy for around 50,000 Viennese households (and heating and warm water for 60,000).